 TEMPTER 4:

-I researched this in great detail.
+How do they kill lobsters in restaurants, you ask?
+(TEMPTER 3 mouths each word in the following sentence as TEMPTER 4 speaks) Let me start by saying I have researched this question in exceedingly great det.
+(TEMPTER 4 turns, glares at TEMPTER 3 daring him to say another word) Great detail!
+(TEMPTER 3 folds his arms, looks away) I researched this in great detail.
 And after the July 1932 election, I commissioned a Parliamentary investigation into the manner in which lobsters are killed at commercial eating establishments.
 The results were an eye-opener, let me tell you.
 Seven, eight, nine of the poor creatures thrown into a vat of cold water.
 And it takes what?
 Fifteen minutes to come to a rolling boil?
 Can you imagine the pain?
 And all to please the palates of a few bloated plutocrats bent on flaunting their wealth in an orgy of gastronomical display.
 Nevertheless, the Commission's report lay in a file drawer for weeks, nay months.
 No one cared.
 Not one person.
 Finally simple morality compelled me to act.
 I alone resolved to bring this to finality.
 What is it they say?
 Evil triumphs when good men do nothing?
 How true.
 How unequivocally true.
 I recall it was a late Friday morning.
 The deputies readying themselves for a weekend back in their districts, their packed bags next to their chairs right there on the floor of the Reichstag, their minds and hearts far, far away.
 It was then I rose and waited for the chatter to die down.
 Gentlemen, I said, a modest proposal.
 I held up the report, shaking the dust from its cover.
 At first I spoke gently, softly, of the joys and pleasures of the coming weekend.
 I spoke of parties and receptions and formal dinners.
 I surmised that, at more than a few of these events, lobsters will no doubt be served and enjoyed.
 I proceeded to describe the perfect lobster.
 On the plate, a 1½ pound crustacean, rosy red and fresh from the pot with its tail curled under.
 Then I darkened the speech, painting a picture of what changes the poor creature underwent in its transit from fish-tank to plate.
 At a certain point, the temperature causes mild discomfort, then rapidly escalates to extreme discomfort.
 The poor suffering lobster tries with all its might to escape, but the sides of the pot are too steep.
 As the water approaches boiling, it experiences heat stress and muscular spasms.
 Its system is overwhelmed.
 Its body succumbs to trauma and heat rigor, during the course of which it undergoes unimaginable suffering.
 Scientists tell us lobsters are intelligent creatures with sophisticated nervous systems.
 Thus, they experience pain in all of its manifestations.
 Gentlemen, I said.
 It is the least we can do here and now to enact legislation guaranteeing every crustacean, if not a dignified death, at least a painless one.
 Civilization will judge us on the care we take for the creatures entrusted to us.
+(TEMPTER 3 groans.
+TEMPTER 4 ignores him) And beyond that, never let it be forgotten that in days of yore, these creatures served as spirit guides to man.
+Our ancient forefathers offered up sacrifices to bears, boars, cats, dogs, horses, ravens, snakes and, yes, creatures of the deep.
+Thus I say from the depths of my soul, in truth do we disparage our past when we show undue cruelty to these.

 TEMPTER 3: